xyzbalaguru/pyproj/README.md

 # pyproj
-Analyzing Historical Stock/Revenue Data and Building a Dashboard
+Here we are Analyzing Historical Stock/Revenue Data and Building a Dashboard